joyhuang9473/bowl-aquarium/README.md

 Bowl Aquarium is a fish farm online game project, written in Java.

-Freshman project in "Introduction of Computer Science".
+Freshman project in class "Introduction of Computer Science".
 Last updated 11/28/2013.

 How to play
 -----------------------